-As always, if you make these TVP tacos be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
-I love seeing all your photos of my recipe recreations!
+As always, if you make this vegan and gluten free TVP tacos recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
+I love seeing all your photos of my recipes!

 - In a small sauce pan, bring the water to a boil.
 Add the dried TVP, turn off the burner, cover the pan, and allow the TVP to soak up the water for about 10 minutes.

 - Meanwhile, in a large sauce pan, heat the olive oil on low heat.
-Add the red onion and garlic and sauté for about 5 minutes until the veggies begin to soften.
+Add the onion, garlic, and bell pepper and sauté for about 5 minutes until the veggies begin to soften.
 Add the tomatoes with their juice and continue to cook on low for 5 more minutes.